-While salaries vary by industry and employer, marketing managers earned an annual average salary of $134,290 in 2018.
+While salaries vary by industry and employer, marketing managers earned an median salary of $142,170 in 2020.

 A master's in marketing prepares candidates for top-tier marketing jobs, such as chief marketing officer (CMO).
-Chief executives earned an annual average salary of $189,600 in 2018.
+Chief executives earned a median salary of $107,680 in 2020.

 Learn more, do more.